 An “innocent mistake” has been rectified and the lawsuit between Ocean Ridge developer Mark Saunders and the Ocean Ridge Master Association has been settled.
 The amicable legal agreement means that assessment payments on exempt homes were indeed an oversight.
 Saunders, who manages the Ocean Ridge development, was supposed to be exempt from funding obligations when association governance was turned over to elected board members.
 As the amicable settlement reflects, this was overlooked and assessment payments on exempt homes were mistakenly made before being discovered.
-Saunders, the Ocean Ridge developer, has worked in the North Carolina real estate sector for more than 30 years and is happy to have this resolved and is looking forward to working with the association in the future.
+Saunders, the Ocean Ridge developer, has worked in the North Carolina real estate sector for decades and is happy to have this resolved and is looking forward to working with the association in the future.
 For more information, please see the copy of the settlement below.

 Ocean Ridge Developer and Association Reach Settlement